 Voting Members

-Susannah Scott, Co-Chair - Senate Chair
+Susannah Scott, Co-Chair - Senate Appointed Faculty Representative

 Renée Bahl, Co-Chair - Associate Vice Chancellor

-Alice Kim, Architect - Design Consultant
+Alice Kimm, Architect - Design Consultant

 Derrik Eichelberger, Landscape Architect - Design Consultant